alandefreitas/small/README.md

 --8<-- "examples/associative.cpp"
 ```

-Unlike a `small::vector` or `small::string`, the asymptotic time complexities of flat sets/maps is very different from their `std::` counterparts and should only be used when they are small.
-Because they are internally implemented as arrays, manipulating these containers cost `O(n)`.
+Unlike a `small::vector` or `small::string`, the asymptotic time complexities of flat sets/maps are very different from their `std::` counterparts and should only be used when they are small.
+Because they are internally implemented as arrays, manipulating these containers costs `O(n)`.

 For large containers, you can use `std` containers with custom allocators.
 Or for efficient large containers, you can use the abseil containers, implemented as B+-trees.